svarunid/svarunid/README.md

 healthcare sector.
 I view everything man had ever made as an art, and hence I'm also an **Aesthete**.
 <br><br>
 As my work is primarily related to AI, the rapid advancements had caused me FOMO and also made me excited to be a part  of it.
-I actively seek oppurtunities to contribute to AI.
-My area of research/work primarily focuses on making the development of neural network architectures acccessible to everyone by pushing small model architecture beyond limits, increasing their i/o capacity and performance.
+I believe Artificial Intelligence has immense potential to revolutionize our way of life.
+My goal is make AI affordable by every individual.
+My area of research primarily focuses on making neural network architectures capable running on hardware-limited settings.
 <br><br>
 My casual life includes more **music** - the best art of the universe, **anime** - art from Japan, **cars / bikes** - the art that drives my adrenaline, etc. <br>